Best Protein Powder

 Lose Weight with Protein Powder

-2) If you use protein powder in your smoothies (the protein is helpful for blood sugar regulation), you're aware of the calorie intake.
+2) If you use protein powder in your smoothies (protein is helpful for blood sugar regulation), be aware of the calorie intake if that’s something important or relevant to you.
 Losing weight is hard enough as it is, no need to make it harder by adding in a calorie-heavy snack

 We know if you're having issues with insulin resistance, more glucose (and blood sugar) in your body isn't actually helpful.